Cajun Specialties

 Why Is Marbling So Important to Red Meat?

 Marbling, or fat, doesn’t just add flavor; as it melts during cooking, it also makes your steak richer, juicier and more tender.
 A well-marbled steak is going to be your best eating experience.
+You can be sure that all Chairman’s Reserve beef will have beautiful, ample marbling.

 Why Do You Hand-Cut Your Steaks?